“You can always count on the dead to dish out more hurt.”

 The word tears across her mind like a psychic scream.

-The Toreador was literally no threat, would never be a threat, to the sheriff or his party.
+The Toreador was literally no threat, would never be a threat, to the sheriff or his coterie.
 Even if she hadn’t been dominated.
 Even if she hadn’t been torpored.
 Her murder was senseless.
 It was cruel.
 It was petty.
 They destroyed her not because they needed to, not in the pitch of battle, but because they could.

 There’s some savage satisfaction in the sheriff’s horrific demise, tempered by the knowledge that the same fate awaited him as did Jocelyn: they’re both in Hell, and it’s Caroline’s fault.